Why Do I Cry When I Poop?

 Why is my poop so big?

-Sometimes, your poop size is so big, and a large amount of big poop is because you simply ate a larger meal.
-If you had plenty of fiber food and water (which both easily increase the rate of speed that actually stool travels in your intestine), the stool exits your body sooner and in a big size and large quantity.
+Sometimes, your poop size is so big and a large amount of big poop is because you simply ate a larger meal.
+If you have plenty of fiber food and water (which both easily increase the rate of speed that actually stool travels in your intestine), the stool exits your body sooner and in a big size and large quantity.

 Can Your Diet Cause You to Cry When You Poop?